Cpicon/kserve_ml_deployment/docs/llm-inference/02-vllm-deep-dive.md

 ### Technical Deep Dive

 **FlashAttention** addresses the memory bandwidth bottleneck in attention computation by tiling the attention matrix computation to fit in GPU SRAM (Static RAM).
-Traditional attention requires O(N²) memory where N is sequence length, causing frequent HBM (High Bandwidth Memory) accesses.
-FlashAttention reduces this to O(N) by computing attention incrementally, keeping intermediate results in faster SRAM.
-The algorithm employs online softmax computation and reduces HBM accesses from O(N²) to O(N), achieving 2-3x wall-clock speedup.
+Traditional attention requires $O(N^2)$ memory where N is sequence length, causing frequent HBM (High Bandwidth Memory) accesses.
+FlashAttention reduces this to $O(N)$ by computing attention incrementally, keeping intermediate results in faster SRAM.
+The algorithm employs online softmax computation and reduces HBM accesses from $O(N^2)$ to $O(N)$, achieving 2-3x wall-clock speedup.

 > 💡 **New to GPU terminology?** HBM and SRAM are part of the GPU memory hierarchy.
 See [GPU Architecture Essentials](GPU/gpu-architecture-essentials.md) for a quick introduction to these and other critical GPU concepts.
+>
+> 📚 **Deep Dive**: For comprehensive understanding of the tiling strategy, online softmax algorithm, and CUDA implementations, see [FlashAttention Kernel Deep Dive](GPU/flashattention-kernel-deep-dive.md).

 **Paged Attention Kernels** extend FlashAttention with gather/scatter operations to handle non-contiguous memory layouts.
 These kernels implement efficient block-sparse attention patterns where the KV cache blocks may be scattered across GPU memory.
 The implementation uses CUDA's texture memory for efficient random access patterns and implements custom warp-level primitives for coalesced memory access despite the indirection.

+> 📚 **Deep Dive**: Learn about texture memory optimization, Copy-on-Write mechanisms, and the complete PagedAttention implementation in [PagedAttention Kernel Deep Dive](GPU/paged-attention-kernel-deep-dive.md).

 **GEMM Optimization** leverages tensor cores on modern GPUs (Volta and newer) for accelerated matrix multiplication. vLLM implements multiple GEMM strategies: standard cuBLAS for large matrices, custom kernels for small matrices common in attention computation, and specialized INT8/INT4 GEMM for quantized models.
 The kernels are autotuned at runtime to select optimal configurations based on matrix dimensions.

+> 📚 **Deep Dive**: Explore hierarchical tiling, Tensor Core programming, and advanced GEMM optimization techniques in [GEMM Optimization Deep Dive](GPU/gemm-optimization-deep-dive.md).

+**Quantization Kernels** enable efficient low-precision computation through specialized implementations for INT8, INT4, and FP8 formats.
+These kernels perform on-the-fly dequantization and leverage hardware acceleration like DP4A instructions for INT8 operations.

+> 📚 **Deep Dive**: Understand GPTQ, AWQ, mixed-precision computation, and calibration strategies in [Quantization Kernels Deep Dive](GPU/quantization-kernels-deep-dive.md).

 **Explained Simply**: Like a chef who preps ingredients while cooking (FlashAttention), uses specialized tools for different tasks (different kernels), and has recipes memorized (optimized operations) - each optimization makes the overall process much faster.